Mahalanobis balancing: a multivariate perspective on approximate covariate balancing: Numerical Studies

-In this subsection, we assess the performance of two Mahalanobis balancing methods using ${W}_1=[\text{diag}\{ (\hat{\Sigma}_1+\hat{\Sigma}_0)/2\}]^{-1}$ (denoted by MB), or ${W}_2=\{ (\hat{\Sigma}_1+\hat{\Sigma}_0)/2\}^{-1}$ (denoted by MB2) as the weight matrix, and make comparison with exact balancing (EB, CBPS, CAL) and univariate approximate balancing (MDABW).
-We consider four scenarios.
+We assess the performance of Mahalanobis balancing using ${W}_1$ (denoted by MB) or ${W}_2$ (denoted by MB2) as the weight matrix, respectively, and make comparison with exact balancing methods (EB, CBPS, CAL) and the MDABW method.
+We consider five scenarios.

 For each scenario, we conduct 1000 Monte Carlo simulations.
-The sample size is set to be $n=200$ for the first three scenarios and $n=1000$ for the fourth scenario.
+The sample size is set to be $n=200$ or $n=1000$.
 Table \ref{Table 1} summarizes the outputs.
-The Supplementary Material provides more detailed information.
+The Supplementary Material provides additional information.